How to create a good password

 - your email password could also be the password for your social media accounts

 - you might have a note of passwords for other accounts saved in your emails

-- you could have details of work, contracts or other sensitive information stored in your account.
+- work or contract information, or other sensitive information, might be stored in your account.

-This is all useful information to an attacker.
-If they get hold of it, it could cause difficulties not only for you, but possibly your friends and family as well.
+This information is all useful to an attacker.
+If they get hold of it, it could not only cause difficulties for you , but possibly for your friends and family as well.
 With access to your email, the attacker could:

-- send emails on your behalf with links to download malware — such as ransomware — in it.
-Anyone who got an email like that would trust it, because it looked like it came from you
+- send emails on your behalf containing links to download malware, such as ransomware.
+Anyone who gets an email like that would trust it, because it looks like it comes from you

 - click the 'forgot password' option on your other accounts.
 The reset password email would let them reset it.
 That would give them full control over your account, while you'd be locked out of it altogether.